cscvlab/DeepSKS/README.md

 ## 📜 Application to Deep Homography Estimation

 ### Network Architecture
 Our method is designed to be **architecture-agnostic** and integrates seamlessly into existing DHE methods.
-No changes are made to the backbone network structure.
-Instead, the proposed geometric parameterization replaces the conventional eight positional offsets.
+No changes are made to the network architecture.
+For the network's outputs, the proposed eight geometric parameters replace the conventional eight positional offsets.
 For iterative DHE models, this substitution shifts the homography computation step from solving a linear system (based on four-point offsets) to a direct matrix multiplication using the predicted geometric parameters.

 ### Loss Function
 Similar to previous methods, we adopt a straightforward supervised learning objective, applying an **$L_1$ loss** to the predicted eight geometric parameters.